Senior Living Resources Lutheran Senior Services

 How Memory Care Helps Those with Alzheimer’s or Dementia

 As Alzheimer’s or dementia progresses into the mid to late stage, a person living with the disease will require increasing levels of care.
-Lutheran Senior Services Life Plan Communities offer Memory Care in controlled-access, purposeful environments created with the special needs of the residents in mind.
+Lutheran Senior Services Life Plan Communities offer care options for Alzheimer’s and dementia in controlled-access, purposeful environments created with the special needs of the residents in mind.
 LSS is the first organization in the region to implement Tovertafel, an innovative interactive technology proven to promote movement and stimulation for people living with dementia.

 Meaning “magic table” in Dutch, Tovertafel uses light projections onto a table to create an immersive and interactive experience where participants play games that engage their skills in a fun way.